syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ## Preview for Drag and Drop

 Diagram provides preview support for **Palette item** during drag and drop.
-When you drag an item from the palette to **Diagram**, a preview of the dragged item is displayed.
+When you drag an item from the palette to Diagram, a preview of the dragged item is displayed.

 ### Preview Appearance